eed3si9n/eed3si9n.com/content/posts/sbt-and-the-miners-of-the-wild-rest.md

 > final_score = max(0, total_earned_score - total_collateral_score)
 > ```

-Some of the "miners"/contributors ask if they can work on an issue, others start sending pull requests.
+Some of the "miners"/contributors ask if they can work on an issue, while others start sending pull requests on their own.
 This has motivated me to close some of the inactive issues, which explains why we closed more issues than the pull requests.

 ### the big question: how are the PRs?